RobRendell/gTove/README.md

 ## Plans/TODO

+* P2P: Disconnect if a peer hasn't signalled in a while.
 * Some sort of "capture log" option somewhere, to help troubleshoot connection/desync issues.
 * Prevent hiding minis/templates with visible minis attached.
 Also prevent attaching visible minis to hidden minis/templates.